parmsam/covid19-vaccine-dose-waste/README.md

 # covid19-vaccine-waste

 Credit to [a data scientist](https://anonymousdata.medium.com/) for filing a FOIA request with CDC for the dataset on vaccine waste.
 Links to data and original medium post below.
+Additionally, I'd skimmign the recommended readings.
+The post from someweekendreading's blog is particularly insightful.

 ## data source:
 * https://anonymousdata.medium.com/the-cdc-reported-11-3-million-wasted-covid-19-vaccine-doses-in-8-months-5bdff71a850a